 - if it is a continuing project, explain what stage you are at in your research, and relate your proposed work this year to work done in previous years

-If this is a continuing project, this section should NOT be copy and pasted from a previous NSTP application.
-Some of the project description and methods may remain the same, but any adjustments/progress over the course of previous year(s) or field season(s) should be clearly identified.
-If your work is part of a larger project, it is important to include as relevant context, but be sure to focus mainly on the description of your particular research and related contributions.
+If your work is part of a larger project, it is important to include some of this relevant context, but be sure to focus mainly on the description of your particular research and related contributions.

 Keep in mind that a committee with diverse northern expertise will be reading your application (both at Carleton and at the NSTP national level), so keep the language simple and clear, and define any technical or discipline-specific terms that you need to include.

-Page 2, Brief Description of Project Including: Significance to the Student – Be sure to clearly and concisely describe the significance of the research to your studies.
+Significance to the Student: – Be sure to clearly and concisely describe the significance of the research to your studies.
 This can include the importance of the work for completing a thesis project, valuable experience/relationship-building to provide the foundation for future research planned as part of a degree, etc.

-Supervisor signature and recommendations – The student’s supervisor is responsible for completing this section.
+- The student’s supervisor is also responsible for completing the recommendation section.
 Comments should focus on student training (including relevant previous training experience), how the NSTP-supported field work relates to student research (i.e., completing their thesis, and relevance to current northern issues) as well as to the student’s future in northern research.
 Please be sure to clearly explain how the student will benefit from the research conducted, and how having NSTP funding will contribute to this benefit.
 In addition, it is helpful for the supervisor to highlight any student interactions with northern communities, and how this will be relevant for conducting – or reporting on – their research.

-By signing the NSTP application, supervisors are confirming that they are familiar with the Ethical Principles for the Conduct of Research in the North, that they have discussed these principles with their students, and that they will ensure that their students conduct their research in accordance with these ethical principles.
-Approving the student’s report also means that the supervisor confirms that they have reviewed all sections of the NSTP application to ensure that they meet the required criteria laid out in the Student’s Manual, and in consideration of additional suggestions described in the sections above.
+- By signing the NSTP application, supervisors are confirming that they, and their student, are are familiar with the ethical principles and the licencing/permitting obligations that go along with northern research, and that they will ensure that their students conduct their research in accordance with these ethical principles.
+Approving the student’s report also means that the supervisor confirms that they have reviewed all sections of the NSTP application to ensure that they meet the required criteria laid out in the NSTP Information Manual, and in consideration of additional suggestions described in the sections above.